centreon/centreon-engine/doc/user/configuration/basics/object_inheritance.rst

 Variables

 Any :ref:`custom object variables <custom_object_variables>`
-that you define in your host, service, or contact definition templates will be inherited just like other standard variables.
+that you define in your host or service definition templates will be inherited just like other standard variables.
 Take the following example::

   define host{